Manisha Kelkar

-Manisha Kelkar is an actress from India.
-She appears mainly in Bollywood (Hindi) and Marathi movies.
+Manisha Kelkar is an Indian actress.
+She appears mainly in Hindi and Marathi movies.
 Kelkar also works as an anchor.

 Early life and education

 Kelkar was born in Mumbai, the daughter of Ram Kelkar, a screenwriter, and Jeevan Kala, a film actress and dancer.
 Manisha holds a B.Sc. degree in microbiology and post-graduate degree in filmmaking.

 Career

 Kelkar made her screen debut in 2007 in the Marathi film Hyancha Kahi Nem Nahi, and has appeared regularly in films since then.
 Kelkar has also hosted Marathi film awards, Cricket World Cup host on Zee Marathi and other shows.
 In 2018, she was part of India's first all-women Formula LGB car racing team.